mghyma/terraformAnsibleinfra/README.md

+Overview:
-title: Automating Infrastructure Deployments in the Cloud with Ansible and Azure Pipelines### What’s covered in this lab 1What covered in this project
+title: Automating Infrastructure Deployments in the Cloud with Ansible and Azure Pipelines 1.What covered in this project
  1. How Ansible can be used to implement Infrastructure as Code (IaC)
  2. How to automate infrastructure deployments in the Cloud with Ansible and Azure pipelines.# terraformAnsibleinfra

 2.	### Setting up the Environment
    ### Task 1: Create an Azure service principal with Azure CLI
     Ansible includes a suite of modules for interacting with Azure Resource Manager, giving you the tools to easily create and orchestrate infrastructure on the Microsoft Azure Cloud.
-Using the Azure Resource Manager modules requires authenticating with the Azure API.
+Using the Azure Resource Manager modules requires authenticating with the
+    Azure API.
 In this lab, you will use Azure service principal for authentication.

 1. Login to the [Azure portal](https://portal.azure.com).